locborgtus/xcountry-roadtrip-2023/docs/README.md

 We agressively took advantage of public L2 chargers when we sightsee.
 If available, this can really help improve range and cut time and costs.
 For example, we identified a public L2 charger in the heart of Boston.
 We went sightseeing on the Freedom Trail for the day, and the car gained nearly 30% and allowed us to skip a Supercharger on the way to Maine.

-## EV Camping: Fun and economical, but infrastructure is immature
+## EV Camping: Fun and economical, but infrastructure is still evolving

 EV camping is sleeping in the car, using the EV’s electric power to efficiently run the AC overnight to maintain temperature.